ansys/pyfluent/doc/source/user_guide/meshing_workflow/new_meshing_workflows.rst

 ------------------------------------
 Use the **Watertight Geometry** workflow for water-tight CAD geometries that do not require much in the way of cleanup or modifications.
-The following example shows you how to use the Watertight Geometry workflow.
+The following example shows how to use the Watertight Geometry workflow.

 Import geometry
 ~~~~~~~~~~~~~~~